denysmedynskyi/denysmedynskyi.github.io/_posts/2017-08-29-what-is-the-best-coworking-in-lviv.md

 + Loft interior.

 ### -Cons
 - There are not *many* lunch places around.
-You will need to for 15 minutes to the city center if you want to have lunch there.
+You will need at least 15 minutes to reach the city center, if you want to have lunch there.
 - No meeting rooms.
 You need to pay for a fixed place.

 ### Photos